rwieruch/blog_robinwieruch_content/blog/react-form-validation/index.md

 {validation ? validation.message : actionState.message}
 ```

 This is client-side form validation without a form library in a nutshell.
 You can extend it with more complex validation rules, custom error messages, and more sophisticated error handling.
-But for most forms, this is already a good starting point.
 With this foundation, you could also replace the form validation on submission with form validation on change or on blur.

+I'd recommend to use a form library when you need more complex form validation rules, custom error messages, or a better user experience out of the box.
+But for simple forms, you might not need a form library at all.

 <Divider />

-In the end I am not saying you shouldn't use a form library for client-side (or server-side) form validation, however, I just wanted to make a point against premature abstractions that are not needed for many React applications out there.
-Start simple and always re-evaluate if you need a form library in your React application.
+Server-side feedback is essential in a full-stack application.
+It offers consistent feedback to users and provides a structured API for any client interacting with your application.
+Starting with server-side validation ensures that all user interactions with the backend, both successful and error-prone, are properly handled from an architectural standpoint.
+This creates a solid foundation that can be easily extended with client-side validation.